Kartik0074/Kartik0074/README.md

 ## Hi there 👋
-I am Kartiik Singh living in Germany.
-Currently I am pursuing my masters in Cybersecurity and Business Management.
-I am leaning Gen AI for now.:>
+I am Kartiik Singh living in Berlin, Germany.
+Currently, I am pursuing my masters degree in Cybersecurity and Business Management at Gisma Univerity of Applied Sciences.
+Besides that, I'm interested in building AI agents.

 <!--